-In this post, we will run through how cyber-attacks can impact your organization’s confidentiality, integrity, and availability.
-We’ll also cover the four ways cyber-attacks are executed in those areas.
+This post will explain how cyber attacks can impact your organization’s confidentiality, integrity, and availability.
+Our discussion will also include the four ways cyber attacks are executed in those areas.

-After reading through this post, you’ll have a clear 360 view on cyber threats and full awareness of the cyber war-zone.
+After reading through this post, you’ll have a clear 360 view of cyber threats and full awareness of the cyber war zone.

 The CIA Triad

 In the world of technology, there is a model known as the “CIA triad” designed to guide policies for information security within an organization.
 The principles in the triad consist of the three most critical components of security: